VladimirKheifets/Java-Script-library-CompactDOM/readme.txt

 _(<selector>).resize(<null|number padding-bottom in pixel);

-This method automatically changes the height of the content elements so that the content is displayed completely without vertical scrolling.
+This method automatically changes the height of the elements so that the content is displayed completely without vertical scrolling.
 If the parameter is specified, then the automatically calculated height is added to the specified value.